*Due to the continued concerns surrounding the spread of COVID-19, please follow these guidelines: Please be safe.

 No matter what time of year you plan to visit the Hudson Valley, the Number 1 mistake people make is not Planning and Researching enough.

-Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc) and some places are not open during the week at all and, sometimes, for a limited hours on the weekends.
+Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc).
+No matter what time of the year you visit, some places are not open during the week AT ALL and only accept visitors on the weekends.

-The following tips are essential when planning a visit to the Hudson Valley, especially since these tips are coming from yours truly: a Hudson Valley Native!
+The following tips are essential when planning a visit to the Hudson Valley, especially since these tips are coming from yours truly: a Hudson Valley Native and Resident!

 Traveling to the Hudson Valley